redditXFL/develop/README.md

-# develop
+# front-end
-developing and testing for XFL sub
+CSS for the subreddit